-Proton therapy can be especially beneficial for children like Matthew, whose brains and bodies are still growing and developing, explained Anita Mahajan, M.D., medical director of the Proton Therapy Center and director of Clinical Pediatric Radiation Oncology at MD Anderson.
+Proton therapy can be especially beneficial for children like Matthew, whose brains and bodies are still growing and developing, explained Anita Mahajan, M.D., his pediatric radiation oncologist and the director of Clinical Pediatric Radiation Oncology at MD Anderson.
 “With proton therapy, we are able to target a higher dose directly into the tumor – just as we did with Matthew – which allows us to minimize side effects during and after treatment.
 And because we know children are much more susceptible to the short- and long-term effects of radiation, anything we can do to reduce radiation exposure of normal brain and other healthy tissues is critical.”

-With Denise and her husband convinced that proton therapy was right for their son, the family temporarily relocated from their hometown of Corona, California, to Houston for Matthew’s daily proton therapy treatments.
+With Denise and her husband convinced that proton therapy was right for their son, the family temporarily relocated from their home in California, to Houston for Matthew’s daily proton therapy treatments.
 The Ragers were appreciative of the quick and seamless admission and treatment process at the Proton Therapy Center, but it was Matthew’s rapport with staff members that helped comfort the family.

 The ease of Matthew’s process was especially appreciated when the family sustained two more blows – Matthew’s grandmother died from cancer four months after his diagnosis, and his father, Eric, was diagnosed with testicular cancer four months after that.

 Eric also was treated at MD Anderson for his cancer.
-Between Matthew’s and Eric’s treatment, the Ragers spent a total of about seven months in Houston.
+Between Matthew’s and Eric’s treatment, the Ragers spent about seven months in Houston.
 The family visited local attractions, such as the Houston Zoo and attended an Astros baseball game and a Rocket’s basketball game during their stay.

 Their stint as Houstonians subsequently enamored them with the city.
 That combined with their experience with MD Anderson led them to start a charity – Christ and Cancer.
 Through the charity, they purchased a condo – called Matthew’s Miracle House – to provide temporary housing for other families who travel to Houston for cancer treatment.

-The Ragers travel to MD Anderson for Matthew’s follow-up care every eight months.
+Matthew has been cancer-free since 2007.
+Now, about once a year or so, the Ragers travel to MD Anderson for his follow-up care.
 Matthew continues to do well.
-So well, in fact, the third grader is on a seventh grade math level, and he enjoys reading and the challenge of strategy games.
-He seems to have a knack for figuring things out – a trait he may share with his mom.
+So well, in fact, he graduated from 8th grade in June 2015, with the hope of being an engineer when he grows up.
+He seems to have a knack for figuring things out – a trait he shares with his mom.
 When faced with Matthew’s cancer, Denise was determined to figure out a plan of action for her son’s care.

 “I tell other parents, ‘You need to be in charge of your child’s medical situation,’” she said.
 “Don’t rely on doctors to tell you what to do.
 You need to understand what doctors are saying to you and what you’re getting into.
 Otherwise you’re going to look back and have regrets, and I didn’t want to have any regrets with my son.”